lrdelacerna1/lrdelacerna1/README.md

 - **Snackrifice** – A vending machine web app designed for UP Cebu students.
 I helped design the interface in Figma and built the frontend using React.

 ## Game Development
-- **Connect Four AI** – A simple game made in C using SFML.
-I implemented the game logic and added an AI opponent using Minimax with Alpha-Beta Pruning.
+- **Connect Four** – A simple game made in C using SFML.
+I helped implementing the game logic.

 ## Other Projects
 - **Kimi** – A custom IDE and compiler for a mini-language.
 I developed the backend to handle scanning, parsing, and converting code into SPIM assembly.
 The interface was built with JavaFX.